mackoo13/popsicle/README.md

 ## About

-Wombat framework is a result of an internship in [CRI, Mines ParisTech](https://www.cri.mines-paristech.fr/) in Fontainebleau, France.
+Popsicle framework is a result of an internship in [CRI, Mines ParisTech](https://www.cri.mines-paristech.fr/) in Fontainebleau, France.

 Contact: [Github](https://github.com/mackoo13)